a-me01/BathSpaRedesign/README.md

 # BathSpaRedesign

-Redesign of an example course page for Bath Spa University
+Tasked with redesigning the course pages for Bath Spa University.

-My redesign of the course pages for Bath Spa University, using a random course as an example.
+I used Wildlife Conservation as an example course, the design can be changed and used to apply to the different course available at the University.